akashvani3842234/nc27mukhpath/readme.md

 ## Making it your own

-The preloaded content is a starting point, not a limit — you can edit any question (tap it in the deck list), add your own questions or decks, import more from a spreadsheet (**📥 Import**, using `#` / `Question` / `Answer` columns), or delete what you don't need.
+You can use the web app to add any other items that you're studying.
+You can add these items manually or use the import feature.
+Use a CSV file that has 3 columns: **#**, **Question**, and **Answer**.
 All changes stay on your device only.

 ## Backing up and moving between devices

 Use the **Backup** section on the home screen:

-1. **⬆️ Export** — downloads a single backup file with all questions and your complete progress.
+1. **⬆️ Export** — Downloads a single backup file with all questions and your complete progress.
-2. Send the file to your other device (AirDrop, email, etc.).
+2. Send the file to your other device (AirDrop, email, cloud storage, etc.).
-3. **⬇️ Restore** — open the app there and pick the backup file.
+3. **⬇️ Restore** — Open the app there and pick the backup file.
 The app shows what will be replaced and asks for confirmation.

-This is also the way to hand your marked-up deck set to someone else, if you ever want to.

 ## Privacy

 The app is a single HTML file with no backend.
 Your marks, test results, and edits are stored only in your browser and are never uploaded anywhere.
-The only network requests are for the reading font and the Excel-import library (public CDNs); apart from first-time Excel import, the app works offline once loaded.
+The only network requests are for the reading font and the Excel-import library.
+Apart from first-time Excel import, the app works offline once loaded.